Can Vision-Language Models Count? A Synthetic Benchmark and Analysis of Attention-Based Interventions: Conclusions and Future Work

-While our controlled synthetic benchmarks enable precise failure mode analysis, extending this framework to real-world scenarios with occlusion, varying scales, and complex spatial arrangements remains essential.
-Our evaluation framework did not incorporate reasoning-augmented versions of the tested models, such as Kimi-VL-A3B-Thinking \cite{kimiteam2025kimivltechnicalreport}, which employ extended chain-of-thought (CoT) reasoning.
-Our evaluation exclusively examines open-source VLMs—while methodologically necessary for attention introspection—limits our assessment of the broader landscape of VLM counting capabilities.
-Proprietary models may also employ inference-time techniques we cannot observe or replicate.
-Furthermore, our attention interventions assume standard transformer architectures; if frontier models employ attention variants (e.g., mixture of depths or sparse attention patterns), our strategies may not directly transfer.
-Finally, while synthetic data enables controlled variable manipulation, it may not fully capture the visual complexity of natural images, potentially limiting the generalizability of our findings.
+\textbf{Limitations:} While our controlled synthetic benchmarks enable precise failure mode analysis, extending this framework to real-world scenarios with occlusion, varying scales, and complex spatial arrangements remains essential.
+Our attention interventions assume standard transformer architectures; if frontier models employ attention variants (e.g., mixture of depths or sparse attention patterns), our strategies may not directly transfer.
+Finally, our analysis is limited to open-source VLMs; proprietary and larger-scale models may exhibit qualitatively different failure modes and responses to attention intervention. {